mesg-foundation/docs/guide/process/process-file.md

 ## Steps

-Each step is one the following type:
+Each step is one the following types:

 - [Trigger](#trigger): listen to an event or a task's result
 - [Task](#task): execute a task